News & Updates

 South Coast Food Share (SCFS)

-South Coast Food Share will continue to provide food to its community partners including food pantries, meal sites, Produce Programs and other supplemental programs.
+South Coast Food Share continues to provide food to its community partners including food pantries, meal sites, Produce Programs and other supplemental programs.
 Monitoring this food support network will be maintained for continuity of support and to assess actions that may need to happen should any of our partners need to modify or cancel services.
 SCFS will be keeping on our webpage an updated list of these emergency food program hours of operations.

 For more information please email email@example.com or call (541) 435-7097.